develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 // It's going to be 1 :)
 {% endhighlight %}

-## Evaluating The Results
+## Evaluating the Results

 These code samples prove that in deed it is possible to create object oriented code that applies immutability principle to object-bound instance methods.
 Therefore, it can hardly be claimed that mutability as is any argument to avoid object oriented programming.
-There is nothing to prevent you from placing mutable functions into object instances.
+There is nothing to prevent you from placing immutable functions into object instances.

 Despite the fact that this technically works, it may not often be the most intuitive approach to take on.
 In practice, Therefore I would be hesitant to largely take this kind of approach in a project, though.

 How about using classes as mere namespaces for functions?
-I'll be soon back to the gloomy twighlight zone of playing around with exciting approaches that blend the deep waters of different programming approaches!
+I'll be soon back in the twighlight zone of playing around with exciting approaches that blend the deep waters of different programming approaches!